best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 the command will ensure your pre-commit hooks are up-to-date with any changes made.

-The pre-commit hooks are a security feature to ensure no secrets<sup>[1](#footnote-1)</sup>, large data files, and Jupyter notebooks are accidentally committed into the repository.
+The pre-commit hooks are a security feature to ensure no secrets<sup>[1](#footnote-1)</sup>, large data files, and Jupyter notebook outputs are accidentally committed into the repository.
 For more information about the pre-commit hooks used in this repository, see the [documentation][docs-pre-commit-hooks].

 ## Code conventions